robohydra/robohydra/documentation/index.md

   headers.
 * `write`: a method to write content to the body.
 It accepts a single parameter, namely a `Buffer` or string to append to the current response body.
-This method allows a head to write the response body in chunks, *however* the response won't be sent in chunks to the client, but all at once when it's finished.
+This method allows a RoboHydra head to write the response body in chunks, and the response will be sent in chunks to the client (so you could, say, send data, then wait, then send more data, wait, then close the connection).
 * `end`: a method you must call to end the request.
 * `send`: a method to send content to the client.
 It's a `write` + `end`, so you can call `send` with the content to be sent instead of